DFE-Digital/bat-design-history/app/posts/manage-school-placements/2024-03-22-user-research-round-2-findings.md

 ### Insight 4

-There’s the need to have a ’school view’ of placement capacity and look at individual placements.
+There’s the need to have a ‘school view’ of placement capacity and look at individual placements.

 #### Supporting detail and evidence